First inauguration of Franklin D. Roosevelt

-The first inauguration of Franklin D. Roosevelt as the 32nd president of the United States was held on Saturday, March 4, 1933, at the East Portico of the United States Capitol in Washington, D.C.
+The first inauguration of Franklin D. Roosevelt as the 32nd president of the United States was held on Saturday, March 4, 1933, at the East Portico of the United states Capitol in Washington, D.C.
 This was the 37th inauguration, and marked the commencement of the first term of Franklin D. Roosevelt as president and John Nance Garner as vice president.

 It was also the most recent inauguration to be held on the constitutionally prescribed date of March 4, as the 20th Amendment, ratified earlier that year, moved Inauguration Day to January 20.
 As a result, the first term of Roosevelt and Garner in office was shorter than a normal term by days.
 This was also the last time the vice president took the oath of office in the Senate chamber, until the swearing-in of Nelson Rockefeller on December 19, 1974.

 The inauguration took place in the wake of Democrat Roosevelt's landslide victory over Republican incumbent Herbert Hoover in the 1932 presidential election.
 With the nation at its peak of the Great Depression, Roosevelt's inaugural speech was awaited with great anticipation.
 Broadcast nationwide on several radio networks, the speech was heard by tens of millions of Americans, and set the stage for Roosevelt's urgent efforts to respond to the crisis.

-Chief Justice Charles Evans Hughes administered the presidential oath of office.
+Chief Justice Charles Evans Hughes administered the presidential oath of office at 1:06 PM.
 Roosevelt wore a morning coat and striped trousers for the inauguration, and took the oath with his hand on his family Bible, open to I Corinthians 13.
 Published in 1686 in Dutch, it remains the oldest Bible ever used in an inaugural ceremony, as well as the only one not in English, and was originally used by Roosevelt for his 1929 and 1931 inaugurations as Governor of New York, and later his three subsequent presidential inaugurations.